StonedEdge/Retro-Lite-CM4-Dock/README.md

 - 3 USB 2.0 ports for peripherals such as a keyboard, USB mouse
 - Written in C (Pico) & Python (CM4)
 - Uses a RP2040 Pico microcontroller

+# To-do
+- [x] Detect current game/system booted using `runcommand`
+- [x] Add Retrolite CM4 splashscreen on boot
+- [ ] Stop splashscreen on COM port detect and switch to stats mode
+- [x] Downscale + convert screenshot and wheel images to 128x128 RGB565 on Pi 4 (Python)
+- [x] Detect RP2040 by Product/Vendor IDs (VID/PIDs)
+- [ ] Identify how to perform hardware scrolling of text on the SSD1351 for game descriptions
+- [ ] Identify how extract game text metadata using Python
+- [x] Send system stats to RP2040 over USB
+- [ ] Implement mode toggles
+- [ ] Implement a 1 min timeout which fades black to the OLED with no user input, wake up OLED on button press (Nice to have)
+- [ ] Implement battery stats (Nice to have)